 Prerequisite: Please watch the screencasts in the Overview section of the Course Design Support Site at http://go.augsburg.edu/cdss before coming to these sessions.
 One explains the Moodle template and the other introduces the Course Design Support site.

 The Moodle Labs are designed to introduce basic course materials to include on your Moodle site and a template for beginning to develop your site.
 You will be set up in a “sandbox” to begin developing your course using the template.
 This is a hands-on lab in which you will actually work on your site (i.e., sandbox) with assistance from CTL consultants.
 You may come and go as you please, and are invited to attend as many of these as you like.
 They are offered weekly and are announced in the daily Amail.

 Integrated Course Design Workshop

 The Integrated Course Design Workshop is a hands-on workshop that explores Fink’s model for course design, which integrates situational factors, learning goals, learning activities, and assessment.
 It addresses how to choose face-to-face and online activities to create an engaged learning community, provide direct instruction, and facilitate active, collaborative learning.
-You only need to attend one of these workshops.
-They will be held on:

 This workshop can also be scheduled on a departmental or program basis by contacting email@example.com